FAIRmat-NFDI/pynxtools/src/pynxtools/nomad/examples/iv_temp/README.md

 # Introduction

 This is an example of a PID controlled sensor sweep scan.
 The temperature is set using a PID controller.
-Then for the set temperature a voltage sweep is performed.
+Then, for the set temperature, a voltage sweep is performed.
 For each of the voltages, the current is measured.
 This is repeated for a given list of temperatures.

-This specific data was capured using a Bluesky controlled system.
+This specific data was captured using a Bluesky controlled system.
 This was then saved into a binary file using Pickle.
-This example shows how such a dataset could be converted using the JSONMapReader of the NexusParser.
+This example illustrates how such a dataset could be converted using the [`JSONMapReader`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools/dataconverter/readers/json_map) of the NOMAD plugin [`pynxtools`](https://github.com/FAIRmat-NFDI/pynxtools-xps).
-The data is mapped on to a Nexus application definition for IV Temperature measurements, [NXiv_temp](https://fairmat-experimental.github.io/nexus-fairmat-proposal/50433d9039b3f33299bab338998acb5335cd8951/classes/contributed_definitions/NXiv_temp.html#nxiv-temp).
+The data is mapped on to a Nexus application definition for temperature-dependent IV curve measurements, [NXiv_temp](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXiv_temp.html).

 # Viewing uploaded data